poohhsu/Singing-Performance-Style-Transfer/README.md

-# Any-to-many Singing Style Conversion
+# Many-to-many Singing Performance Style Transfer on Pitch and Energy Contours
-This is the source code of "Any-to-many Singing Style Conversion".
+This is the source code of "Many-to-many Singing Performance Style Transfer on Pitch and Energy Contours".

 More resources can be found [here](https://drive.google.com/drive/folders/18674Q414w03XZyIxqfhdsC3FzcoxyosA?usp=sharing).